microspector/microspector/README.md

 ```

 #### END
-End takes optional boolean expression it just skips if thruty fails when its used without parameter or given expression passes thruty it ends the execution.
+End takes optional boolean expression.
+It just skips if thruty fails when its used without parameter.
+When the given expression passes thruty check it ends the execution.
 ```bash
 END WHEN {{ result.Json.boolean }} EQUALS false
 ```

 #### INCLUDE
-Include takes a file path as a parameter and parses in at runtime in same context.
+Include takes a file path as a parameter and parses in at runtime in the same context.
 ```bash
 INCLUDE "tasks/sub-commands.msf"
 ```